The critical layer in quadratic flow boundary layers over acoustic linings: Numerical Results

 \subsection{Branch cut contributions}

 Figure~\ref{fig:CLBCCompParams}

-illustrates the differences between the three types of contributions occurring due to the presence of the boundary layer: the three steepest descent contour integrals (figure~\ref{fig:CLBCCompParams}(i)); the $k_0$ non-modal pole (figure~\ref{fig:CLBCCompParams}(ii)); and the $k^+$ modal pole when it is located below the branch cut and therefore does not appear in the modal sum (figure~\ref{fig:CLBCCompParams}(iii)).
-The non-modal $k_0$ pole appears in these cases to have a small contribution compared to the three integrals for small $x$, although it is comparable for larger $x$.
-For small $x$, the $k^+$ poles contribution is far greater than those of the three integrals and the non-modal $k_0$ pole.
-However, since the $k^+$ pole decays exponentially in $x$, the non-modal pole will dominate the far-field behaviour of the critical layer branch cut.
+illustrates, for three different parameter sets (left to right columns), the differences between the three types of contributions occurring due to the presence of the critical layer branch cut: the sum of the three steepest descent contour integrals (row~(i)); the $k_0$ non-modal pole (row~(ii)); and the $k^+$ modal pole (row~(iii)), which is located below the branch cut for all three parameter sets and therefore does not appear in the modal sum.
+The sum of these contributions is plotted on row~(iv) of figure~\ref{fig:CLBCCompParams}.
+Comparing the non-modal $k_0$ pole (row~(ii)) to the sum of the three steepest descent integrals (row~(i)), the non-modal $k_0$ pole appears in all three parameter sets to have a small contribution compared to the sum of the three steepest descent integrals for small $x$, although it is comparable and even dominant for larger $x$.
+For small $x$, the $k^+$ pole's contribution (row~(iii)) is greater than those of the three steepest descent integrals (row~(i)) and the non-modal $k_0$ pole (row~(iii)), particularly near the wall at $r=1$.
+However, since the $k^+$ pole decays exponentially in $x$, the non-modal pole will dominate the far-field behaviour of the critical layer branch cut, as can be seen by comparing row~(ii) with row~(iv).

 We can further look at how these contributions vary as we adjust the location of the source, shown in figure~\ref{fig:CLBCCompr0}.

-The contribution of the non-modal $k_0$ pole is seen to be far smaller for the case when $r_0$ is closest to $1-h$.
-Note that there is no non-modal $k_0$ pole when $r_0 \leq 1-h$.
+The contribution of the non-modal $k_0$ pole is seen to be far smaller for the case when $r_0$ is closest to $1-h$ (figure~\ref{fig:CLBCCompr0}(left)).
+Note that there is no non-modal $k_0$ pole when $r_0 \leq 1-h$, in which case the dominant contribution will be from the $k^+$ pole and the steepest descent contours, which in all cases decay to zero.

 Figure~\ref{fig:SteepestRates}